Wickes Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 Wickes Group ( (GB:WIX) ) has shared an update.

-Wickes Group PLC announced the purchase and cancellation of 8,000 of its ordinary shares as part of an ongoing buyback program.
-This move reduces the company’s issued share capital to 237,368,976 shares, impacting shareholder voting rights and potentially enhancing shareholder value by consolidating ownership.
+Wickes Group PLC has announced the purchase of 49,134 of its own ordinary shares as part of its ongoing buyback programme.
+This move, which involves the cancellation of the purchased shares, aims to adjust the company’s share capital and potentially enhance shareholder value by reducing the number of shares in circulation.

-The most recent analyst rating on (GB:WIX) stock is a Buy with a £2.40 price target.
+The most recent analyst rating on (GB:WIX) stock is a Hold with a £225.00 price target.
 To see the full list of analyst forecasts on Wickes Group stock, see the GB:WIX Stock Forecast page.

 Spark’s Take on GB:WIX Stock